Yadav-Aman-Vinod/Esp32_Cam_Yolov8/README.md

 The system can identify different objects like people, cars, and animals using trained models.
 I also used a module called HuskyLens to improve object detection accuracy.

 Overall, this system lets me control the rover, analyze live video, and identify objects efficiently.

+(IMP: Create your own environment and pip install yolov8 and all necessary lib)